dallinbjohnson/ScorpionJS/docs/api/hooks.md

 ## Dynamic Hook Management and Unregistration

-When a service is unregistered using `app.unservice('serviceName')`, all hooks specifically registered for that service (via `app.service('serviceName').hooks(...)`) are automatically removed and will no longer be executed.
+When a service is unregistered using `app.unuse('serviceName')`, all hooks specifically registered for that service (via `app.service('serviceName').hooks(...)`) are automatically removed and will no longer be executed.

 Pattern-based hooks (e.g., `app.hooks('/api/my-service/*', {...})`) are evaluated at runtime.
 If a service path no longer matches a pattern due to unregistration, the hooks associated with that pattern will naturally cease to apply to the removed service's path.